Murder of William Rowe: Appeal and execution

 On 23 November, Whitty and Pascoe's appeals were heard and rejected by the Court of Appeal, and the executions were set for Tuesday, 17 December.
 Clemency was refused first by Home Secretary Henry Brooke and then by the Queen.

 Pascoe was hanged by Harry Allen (assisted by Royston Rickard) on 17 December, at 8.00 am; the same time as Whitty was being hanged at Winchester Prison by Robert Leslie Stewart (assisted by Harry Robinson).
 A demonstration was held outside Horfield Prison at the time of the hanging; the demonstrators included Tony Benn, the Labour MP for Bristol South East, and the Bishop of Bristol, Oliver Tomkins.
 Whilst awaiting execution Pascoe was baptised and confirmed by Tomkins.
-A smaller demonstration was held outside Winchester Prison which was attended by banner-waving protesters, plus Whitty's fiancée, Bridget Hamilton, who collapsed when the clock chimed the hour of execution.

-Among the protestors outside Winchester Prison were Whitty's fiancée, Bridget Hamilton (who collapsed as a clock chimed the execution hour) and a group of Quakers.
+A smaller demonstration was held outside Winchester Prison which was attended by banner-waving protesters, plus Whitty's fiancée, Bridget Hamilton (who collapsed as a clock chimed the execution hour) and a group of Quakers.

 Shortly afterwards, both men were buried in unmarked graves within the walls of the prisons where they had been executed, as was the custom.

 Only two more prisoners were subsequently executed in Britain, in August 1964: Peter Allen (hanged by Stewart at HMP Walton) and Gwynne Evans (simultaneously hanged by Allen at HMP Strangeways), for the murder of John Alan West.